bneukom/UnrealLandscape/README.md

 ![valley2](http://i.imgur.com/o2mMmSl.jpg)

-More screenshots are at the bottom of this readme.
+More screenshots [here](https://github.com/bneukom/UnrealLandscape#sample-scene-screenshots).
 By using the generated landcover maps we can drastically improve the visualization as with only using the low resolution satellite imagery as shown in the following screenshot:

 ![comp](http://i.imgur.com/V7X0LfG.jpg)